In a city frequently touted as being expensive and unaffordable to the average tourist, is there any way you can save your dirhams on a trip to Dubai?

 Take an Abra Ride across Dubai Creek

 An absolute steal at 1 AED for a traditional boat!
 This is one of the best authentic Dubai experiences as you sail from one side of Dubai Creek to the other.
-There are pricier options, as well as creek cruises and dining options, but nothing can beat the wind in your hair on a traditional abra!
+There are pricier options, as well as Dubai Creek Dhow Cruises and dining options, but nothing can beat the wind in your hair on a traditional abra!

 Satisfy your senses at the Old Souks